PaVChid/web-dev/Express/readme.md

 Now lets create a simple application
 Open app.js file in your working directory

-Find the line containing below chunck of code
+Find the line containing below chunk of code

 Find this
 ```